 Are TPUs available in Vertex AI and when should I use them?

-Yes, Vertex AI offers TPU v5e and older generations for training and inference.
-TPUs are optimal for large transformer models, LLM training, and TensorFlow workloads with high matrix operations.
+Yes, Vertex AI offers Cloud TPUs including the v5e and v6e (Trillium) generations for training and inference, alongside GPUs such as A100, H100, and L4.
+TPUs are optimal for large transformer models, LLM training, and workloads with high matrix operations.
 For PyTorch or small models, GPUs are often more cost-effective.

 What is Model Garden and how do I use it?

-Model Garden is a collection of pre-trained models and Foundation Models in Vertex AI.
-It includes Google models like Gemini and Imagen as well as third-party models.
+Model Garden is the central catalog with over 200 models in Vertex AI.
+It includes Google models like Gemini, Imagen, and Veo, open models like Gemma and Llama, and partner models from Anthropic (Claude) and Mistral.
 You can directly deploy models, fine-tune them, or use them as a basis for custom development without training from scratch.

 How does the Feature Store work in Vertex AI?